wavefrontHQ/docs/pages/doc/integrations_cloudhealth.md

 ## Rightsize Using CloudHealth

-CloudHealth ingests Tanzu Observability by Wavefront metrics (Memory, CPU, network bytes, and filesystem usage) for the cloud resources you selected and displays these metrics in the Rightsizing Report.
+CloudHealth ingests Tanzu Observability metrics (Memory, CPU, network bytes, and filesystem usage) for the cloud resources you selected and displays these metrics in the Rightsizing Report.